 The AHSED is focused on preparing students to take and pass the GED® test.
 Those passing the GED® test will receive an American high school equivalency diploma issued by the Superintendent of Education, Washington, D.C.
 This diploma is recognized by 99% of American universities and colleges and by the Thailand Ministry of Education for admission to all Thai public and private universities.
 It is also recognized in New Zealand and the United Kingdom.
 Since the GED® test requires subjects not covered in the Myanmar primary and secondary school curriculum, the AHSED includes 45 hours of instruction in each of the subjects covered on the GED® test – Social Studies, Mathematics, Natural Science and Language Arts.
 In addition, to make the students more attractive to overseas university admission committees, AHSED students are required to undertake community service.
 The community service project is organized by AUM.

 The AHSED consists of one semesters (15 weeks) and 180 teacher-student contact hours of instruction.
-The next course will begin on December 4, 2017.
 In addition, all students will be provided unbiased advice about applying to overseas universities for the American University of Myanmar does not accept commissions for directing students to particular universities.
 The Program will be taught by highly qualified and experienced faculty members and instructors of the American University of Myanmar.

-The eligibility for the AHSED is as follows: applicants should have achieved 10 standard in Myanmar government schools or the equivalent, supply matriculation examination results (if taken) and have at least a TOEFL iBT™ score of 86 (with no part less than 20) or IELTS™ score of 6.5 (with no part less than 6.0).
-Students who have not yet taken a TOEFL iBT™ or IELTS™ test should email the admissions office about other options.
-Alternatively, applicants who have completed at least four years of private primary and secondary education up to grade 10 or Upper Secondary four in a school where the language of instruction is English immediately prior to enrolling in the AHSED and have earned grades in their final year of 70% (or the equivalent) or higher will be considered.
-Such students may be required to provide proof of English language proficiency.
+The eligibility for the AHSED is as follows: applicants should have achieved 10 standard in Myanmar government schools or the equivalent, supply matriculation examination results (if taken), be at least 16 years old and have an intermediate proficiency in English as evidenced by a TOEFL iBT™ score or IELTS™ score.
+Students who have not yet taken a TOEFL iBT™ or IELTS™ test should email the admissions office about taking AUM’s English proficiency test.
+Alternatively, applicants who have completed at least four years of private primary and secondary education up to grade 10 or Upper Secondary four in a school where the language of instruction is English immediately prior to enrolling in the AHSED and have earned grades in their final year of “B” (or the equivalent) or higher will be eligible.
 Prospective students who are shy of these eligibility requirements should contact our Admissions Office.

-AHSED students will be charged three installments of $1,250 or the kyat equivalent tuition.
-The GED® test cost is $240.
+AHSED students will be charged three installments of 18 lakh totaling 54 lakh.
+Alternatively, a discounted price of 52 lakh is offered if payment is made in full before the start of classes.
+The GED® test cost is $240, and is paid directly to GED Testing Services LLC via its website when booking the test.
 Applications for admission to the AHSED are available at AHSED application.